Regularity of random elliptic operators with degenerate coefficients and applications to stochastic homogenization: Introduction and main results

 In these notes, we present some ideas to generalize results from stochastic homogenization of uniformly elliptic operators $-\nabla \cdot a \nabla$ to the case of degenerate and unbounded random coefficient fields $a$.
 The underlying random distribution is always assumed to be stationary and ergodic.
 To quantify the degeneracy and unboundedness, we impose moment bounds on the norm of $a(x)$ and its pointwise inverse $a(x)^{-1}$, $x \in \mathbb R^d$.
 A precise collection of our general assumptions is given in Definition \ref{defadmissible}.

 For the sake of a simplified notation, we focus on scalar models where $a : \mathbb R^d \rightarrow \mathbb R^{d \times d}$ is a matrix field rather than a field of rank-4 tensors.
 But since we do not rely on results from scalar PDE theory like maximum principles, we believe that our methods also extend to systems provided that all arguments involving $|a|$ or $|a^{-1}|$ also apply to the respective generalizations $\mu$ and $\lambda^{-1}$ as defined by the first author, Fehrman, and Otto \cite{BFO18}.
-As we shall explain in more detail below (see Remark \ref{rem:a12}), we currently have to restrict ourselves for technical reasons to symmetric matrix coefficient fields $a(x) = a(x)^T$; this issue might be resolved when directly working with the scalar quantities $\mu$ and $\lambda^{-1}$.
-However, this is beyond the scope of the current contribution and will be the subject of future work.
+As we shall explain in more detail below (see Remark \ref{rem:a12}), we currently have to restrict ourselves for technical reasons to symmetric matrix coefficient fields $a(x) = a(x)^T$; this issue might be resolved by working only with the scalar quantities $\mu$ and $\lambda^{-1}$.
+However, this is beyond the scope of this contribution and is left as a subject for future work.
+An alternative approach for non-symmetric coefficient fields $a(x)$ is outlined in \cite[Chapter 10]{AKM19}, where a variational formulation based on a ``double-variable'' approach is presented.

 To some extent, this paper continues the studies of the first author, Fehrman, and Otto \cite{BFO18}, where the large-scale $C^{1,\alpha}$ regularity and a first-order Liouville principle for $a$-harmonic functions were derived in the same setting.
 It is one of the goals of the present contribution to provide stretched exponential moments for the minimal radius $r_*$, which determines the minimal scale for the $C^{1,\alpha}$ regularity.
 Moreover, we provide quantitative estimates on the growth of the corrector and the decay of its gradient, and we derive a quantitative two-scale expansion in our degenerate setting.